parthchheda2005/Course-Tracker/README.md

 # Course Tracker
-An application made using Java and JSwing
+An application made using Java and JSwing with full JUnit Testing implemented